Jonathan Baecker ffplayout

 }

-The parameters in, out, duration and source are mandatory. category can be set, but the engine will only consider the value advertisement.
-If a item has this advertisement category, the overlay logo will fade out before the clip starts and fade in after the clip is finish.
+The parameters in, out, duration and source are mandatory.
+The category can be set, but the engine will only consider the value advertisement.
+If an item has this ad category, the overlay logo will fade out before the clip starts and fade in after the clip ends.

-As long as you have the mandatory values in the playlist, you can extend it in any ways.
-For example you could give it a text key/value and read that in a custom filter, for overlaying subtitles.
+As long as you have the mandatory values in the playlist, you can extend it in any way you like.
+For example, you could give it a text key/value and read it in a custom filter to overlay captions.

-On the following pages you found more details from every program part and a install instruction.
+On the following pages you will find more details about each program part and an installation guide.